 Tooth-whitening options range from gentle surface whiteners to stronger ones that can also remove deeper stains.
-There are many different types of tooth whitening products.
-They fall into three main types:
+There are three main types of tooth whitening products:

 Whitening toothpastes help remove stains on the surface of your teeth.
-They are the gentlest kind of whiteners.
-Since they work using polishing action rather than chemicals, they usually do not have side effects.
+They are the gentlest of the whitening options.
+They work using polishing action rather than chemicals and don’t have many side effects.
 However, they do not get teeth as white as chemical products.
 Whitening toothpastes can lighten teeth a little bit at a time, over days or weeks.

-Whitening toothpastes can be bought over the counter.
-Several whitening toothpastes have earned the American Dental Association’s (ADA’s) Seal of Acceptance and have been shown to whiten teeth by removing surface stains.
+Several whitening toothpastes have earned the American Dental Association’s Seal of Acceptance and have been shown to whiten teeth by removing surface stains.

 Home-use whiteners come from your dentist or are sold over the counter.
-They can be applied with trays, strips, a rinse, or a brush.
-They usually contain a chemical called peroxide, which gets below the surface to lighten tooth enamel.
+They may be applied to your teeth using trays, strips, as a rinse, or with a brush.
+They usually contain a chemical called peroxide (pur-OX-eyed), which gets below the surface to lighten tooth enamel.
 Home-use whiteners are meant to be used over days or weeks.
-It is best to consult your dentist before whitening your teeth.

 In-office whitening is done in the dental office.
-In-office whiteners are much stronger than whitening toothpastes and home-use whiteners, since they have more peroxide.
+In-office whiteners are much stronger than whitening toothpastes and home-use whiteners because they have more peroxide.
 They can change the color of your teeth faster than the other methods.

-The in-office whitening is usually done in about one hour.
-To help protect the mouth from the peroxide, the patient’s gum tissues are covered either with a thin sheet of rubber or a protective gel.
-Sometimes a light or laser is used with the peroxide.
+In-office whitening is usually done in about one hour.
+To help protect your mouth from the peroxide, your gum tissues will be covered with either a thin sheet of rubber or a protective gel.
+A light or laser may be used in addition to the peroxide.